zhangchl007/MCW-App-modernization/WDS/Whiteboard design session trainer guide - App modernization.md

 1.  *We have seen services like IFTTT that let business users automate processes.
 Does Azure offer something similar?*

-    Yes, Microsoft Flow is a service that lets students and business professionals automate business processes.
+    Yes, Microsoft Flow is a service that lets attendees and business professionals automate business processes.

 2.  *Our developers have heard of Logic Apps---will these be replaced by Microsoft Flow?*